What is Chiropractic?

 How long does treatment take?

 Your initial consultation appointment lasts approximately 1 hour.
-Follow-up appointments take up to 20 minutes, depending upon the treatment/s chosen for you.
+Follow-up appointments take up to 20 minutes, depending upon the treatment/s you need.

-How often will I need to come for treatment?
+How often will I need to come for chiropractic treatment?

 This depends on several factors including: